Welcoming and Affirming Environment

 Growing

-When students initiate discussions on sensitive and important school and broader social issues we make some space for the discussions.
+When students initiate discussions on important and/or sensitive school or broader social issues, we make some space for the discussions.

 Utilizing

-When students initiate discussions on sensitive and important school and broader social issues there is intentional space for the discussion.
+When students initiate discussions on important and/or sensitive school or broader social issues, we make intentional space for the discussion.

 Transforming

-When students initiate discussions on sensitive and important school and broader social issues there is intentional space for the discussion and we incorporate ongoing relevant learning opportunities.
+When students initiate discussions on important and/or sensitive school or broader social issues, we make intentional space for the discussion, and we incorporate what we discuss into relevant learning opportunities.

 Selected Rating: None